niekveldhuis/Word2vec/README.md

 Many of these non-lemmas are introduced by a dollar sign ($).
 The $ indicates that the reading of the signs in question is uncertain (many cuneiform signs are polyvalent).
 For the present purposes, this is irrelevant and I recommend removing all $ signs (there are no other places where $ is used).

+In theory, lemmatization follows strict rules that ensures that the same word is lemmatized the same way across projects.
+In practice, this has often gone wrong so that the same word may be represented differently in the corpus.
+An example is:
+>